 What to do after a breakup?
 Say thank you!

-Make a list of all the things that you are grateful for, and have a look at it every day.
+Make a list of all the things you are grateful for, and look at it every day.
 Reminding yourself of all the good things that are a part of your life will help you get out of a negative headspace.

 A separation from your partner might make life seem meaningless and empty.
-But by recognizing all the good things, people, and experiences in your life, you can learn to smile again.
+By recognizing all the good things, people, and experiences in your life, you can learn to be happy again.

 10. Interiors revamp

 Interiors impact the psychological well-being of the occupants in various ways.
 Every space holds memories of the past, and changing it can give you a fresh perspective.